khadija267/Time-Series-photovoltaic-and-load-Forecasting/README.md

-# The EMSx dataset: historical photovoltaic and load deployed by FastAPI Prediction API
+# The EMSx dataset: historical photovoltaic and load Prediction deployed by FastAPI

 A FastAPI application for making predictions using a trained prophet model.